Code-Institute-Submissions/botanical-puzzle/testing.md

 * A plant image is displayed in top left hand corner when game screen opens:
 * It is different each time the game loads:
-* It is clear to see and responsively sized: ii. **plant map**
+* It is clear to see and responsively sized: ii. **scoreboard**
+* A scoreboard displays the user's current score:
+* It is located to the top left of the token, correctly aligned and easy to read:
+* The score updates each time a correct plant is clicked:
+* When the score is 10, the game ends: ii. **plant map**
 * Map is easy to view and navigate using drag function:
 * Is visible on different sizes.
 It is resizeable on mobile devices: